 Healthy Baked Turkey Meatballs with Spinach

 These easy and nutritious baked turkey meatballs are the perfect weeknight dinner!
-They can be made ahead and refrigerated or frozen until ready to use (perfect for busy schedules ?).
+They can be made ahead and refrigerated or frozen until ready to use (perfect for busy schedules).
+Chopped spinach lends added nutrition and moisture (and nobody is the wiser).
 To serve, warm the meatballs in marinara sauce, then pile them on top of spaghetti or polenta, or stuff them into hoagies with mozzarella and basil.
 Mmm, mmm, it’s an old-school meal that’s damn tasty, especially on a busy weekday.

 Servings: 4 people